Wuthering Heights: Ending

 Lockwood grows tired of the moors and moves away.
-Eight months later he arrives at Wuthering Heights while travelling through the area.
-He sees Nelly again, who is now the housekeeper at Wuthering Heights.
-She reports that Cathy has been teaching the still-uneducated Hareton to read.
-Heathcliff was seeing visions of the dead Catherine; he avoided the young people, saying that he could not bear to see Catherine's eyes, which they both shared, looking at him.
-He had stopped eating, and some days later was found dead in Catherine's old room.
+Eight months later he returns for a visit, and Nelly, now the housekeeper at Wuthering Heights, tells him what has happened since he left.

+Heathcliff gave up his opposition to Cathy and Hareton's union.
+He declined physically and started seeing visions of the dead Catherine; he avoided the young couple, saying that he could not bear to see Catherine's eyes, which they both shared, looking at him.
+He eventually stopped eating, and some days later was found dead in Catherine's old room.

-In the present, Lockwood learns that Cathy and Hareton plan to marry and move to the Grange.
-Joseph is left to take care of the declining Wuthering Heights.
-Nelly says that the locals have seen the ghosts of Catherine and Heathcliff wandering abroad together.
-Lockwood passes by the graves of Catherine, Edgar, and Heathcliff, and is convinced they are finally at peace.
+Cathy has been teaching the still-uneducated Hareton to read.
+They plan to marry and move to the Grange, accompanied by Nelly, with Joseph being left to take care of Wuthering Heights.
+Nelly reports that the locals have seen the ghosts of Catherine and Heathcliff wandering abroad together.
+Lockwood seeks out the graves of Catherine, Edgar, and Heathcliff, and is convinced that all three are finally at peace.